Staff

 Wilderness Dayen

 Gillian is from Michigan and studied Forestry as well as Sustainable Parks, Recreation, and Tourism at Michigan State University.
 As a Wilderness Ranger Intern for the Bob Marshall Wilderness Foundation in Northwestern Montana, she witnessed the dedication of the stewards around her to protect and promote precious wild spaces and was inspired to make Wilderness a big part of her life.
-After working as a Park Guide at Canyonlands National Park and as a Forestry Technician in Southwestern Montana, Gill is excited to get back to her wilderness roots in Oregon for the summer on the Mt.
-Hood National Forest developing and implementing Wilderness Stewardship Performance Plans for several East side Wilderness areas.
-In her free time she likes to run, bike, backpack, and listen to loud music.
+She also worked as a Park Guide at Canyonlands National Park and as a Forestry Technician in Southwestern Montana before moving to Oregon.
+She spent a summer in the wilderness areas of Mt.
+Hood National Forest implementing Wilderness Stewardship Performance Plans and is now working with the Forest to conduct Wilderness Character Monitoring.
+In her free time, she likes to run, bike, backpack, and listen to loud music.

 Wilderness Dayen